anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 My metabolism makes me lose weight for any reason.
 It&#8217;s absurd but it&#8217;s like that.

-I&#8217;ve been called a locust, a skeleton, my karate teacher even told me that I looked like a &#8220;stick insect&#8221;.
+I&#8217;ve been called a locust, a skeleton, my karate teacher even told me that I looked like a "stick insect".

 A stick insect&#8230;You have to know what it looks like.